-Changing your Annorvera ring works similarly, but ask your health care provider about skipping periods, as it's possible, but not explicitly outlined by Annovera.
+Changing your Annovera ring works similarly, but ask your health care provider about skipping periods, as it's possible, but not explicitly outlined by Annovera.

 Birth control patch

-With the patch, skipping your period is simple.
+With the birth control patch, skipping your period is simple.
 You will simply skip the patch-free week and put a new one on right away.
 This means you'll always wear the patch.

 Birth control shot/Depo-provera

-Although you cannot skip your period with the birth control shot, every 1 out of 2 women that use birth control shots don't have their period.
+Although you cannot skip your period with the birth control shot, every 1 out of 2 people that use birth control shots don't have their period.

 Intrauterine Device (IUD)

 Unfortunately you can't control your period with a hormonal IUD.
-However, most women get fewer periods with changes to their menstrual cycle.
-According to the manufacturers of Mirena, a popular hormonal IUD, about 2 out of 10 women using Mirena stop having their periods after a year .
+However, most women and people who menstruate get fewer periods with changes to their menstrual cycle.
+According to the manufacturers of Mirena, a popular hormonal IUD, about 2 out of 10 women and people who menstruate using Mirena stop having their periods after a year .

 How long is too long to skip a period?